adangert/JoustMania/README.md

 * 16+ Player support
 * Super easy setup
 * Runs in Headless mode, no screen required
+* Wifi Access point support, change setings from your phone!
 * Optional web interface, view status and change game settings with your phone
 * Custom music support, play with your own music
 * Convention mode, no manual instructions needed, the game plays itself and switches between game modes